mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ## Introduction to Video Segmentation

 Video segmentation condenses a lot of different tasks which can have multiple names.
-I personaly like the taxonomy used in the [Youtube-VOS Dataset](https://youtube-vos.org/dataset/) which is one of the main benchmarks in this field so I will stick with it through this post.
+I personaly like the taxonomy used in the [Youtube-VOS Dataset](https://youtube-vos.org/dataset/), which is one of the main benchmarks in this field, so I will stick with it through this post.
 The different tasks are:

 - **Video Object Segmentation (VOS)**: targets at segmenting a particular object instance throughout the entire video sequence given only the object mask of the first frame.
 - **Video Instance Segmentation (VIS)**: extends image instance segmentation to videos, aiming to segment and track object instances across frames.